drdeana/Resequencing-3.0/README.md

      variantCaller --algorithm=quiver  -r reference.fasta --diploid=false --minConfidence=40 --minCoverage=5 -o variants.gff -o consensus.fasta.gz -o consesus.fastq aligned_subreads.bam

-Where your reference sequence is in reference.fasta, your aligned reads are in aligned_subreads.bam, the variant callset will be stored in variants.gff, and...
+Where your reference sequence is in reference.fasta, your aligned reads are in aligned_subreads.bam, the variant callset will be stored in variants.gff, and the consensus sequences are stored in consensus.fastq and consensus.fastq.gz.

 ##Running on the Command-Line with pbsmrtpipe
 ###Install pbsmrtpipe